M1 Finance vs. Robinhood: Overview

 Passive (hands-off) investors

-Your portfolio is basically your M1 brokerage account.
-It’s made up of pies, which are divided into slices (smaller investments or even pies).
-For example, I have two pies in my portfolio: one invested in moderately aggressive assets and one in aggressive assets.
+Each pie is divided into slices, or smaller investments.
+(I have two pies in my portfolio: one invested in moderately aggressive assets and one in aggressive.)

 Here's an example of a pie so you can see how it looks: